Ueland Tree Farm

 Ueland Tree Farm | Dickerson Falls

-For those interested in a more strenuous hike to a great viewpoint, take the Dickerson Trail all the way from Lebers Lane Trailhead (240ft in elevation) to Zach’s Lookout (1,040ft in elevation).
-Zach’s Lookout is the highest point on the tree farm and offers panoramic views that on a clear day extend from the Olympic Mountains to Hood Canal, Mount Baker, and into Canada.
+For those interested in a more strenuous hike to a great viewpoint loop, take the 6.5 mile roundtrip Dickerson Trail all the way from Lebers Lane Trailhead (240ft in elevation) to Zach’s Lookout (1,040ft in elevation).
+Zach’s Lookout is the highest point on the tree farm and offers views that on a clear day extend from the Olympic Mountains to Hood Canal, Mount Baker, and into Canada.

-After Dickerson Falls, the Dickerson Trail uses tree farm logging roads as it begins west and then quickly takes a right turn to cross over Dickerson Creek just below Beaver Dam Lake.
-The trail winds its way up hill through open, young forest before reaching Zach’s Lookout at 1,040 ft.
-You can return to the Lebers Lane Trailhead by reversing your route or by use other connecting tree farm logging roads.
+After Dickerson Falls, the Dickerson Trail uses forest road U1100 as it begins west and then quickly takes a right turn to cross over Dickerson Creek just below Beaver Dam Lake.
+The forest road winds its way up hill through open, young forest before reaching Zach’s Lookout.

 Video provided courtesty of Joe Hendricks